charmbracelet/lipgloss/README.md

 ## Rendering Markdown

-Lip Gloss is intended for use in building terminal user interfaces.
 For a more document-centric rendering solution with support for things like lists, tables, and syntax-highlighted code have a look at [Glamour][glamour], the stylesheet-based Markdown renderer.

 [glamour]: https://github.com/charmbracelet/glamour